marcelpetersen/mobil/_drafts/an-interview-with-quinten-selhorst-ceo-of-felyx.md

 hidden: false

 ---
-We recently traveled to Amsterdam to interview the **CEO of felyx, Quinten Selhorst.** When I showed up in the Dutch capital on a typically gray and drizzly morning, the first thing that struck me was how few cars I saw driving around downtown.
+We recently traveled to Amsterdam to interview the **CEO of felyx, Quinten Selhorst.** When we showed up in the Dutch capital on a typically gray and drizzly morning, the first thing we noticed was how few cars are driving around downtown.
 In this city, two-wheeled vehicles rule the road.

 ![](/uploads/2019/12/04/felyxblog_bike.jpg)